M4nty/Personals/SurvivalManual.wiki/Alimentação.md

-> One of man's most urgent requirements is food.
-In contemplating virtually any hypothetical survival situation, the mind immediately turns to thoughts of food.
-Unless the situation occurs in an arid environment, even water, which is more important to maintaining body functions, will usually follow food in our initial thoughts.
-The survivor must remember that the three essentials of survival—water, food, and shelter—are prioritized according to the estimate of the actual situation.
+> Uma das necessidades mais urgentes do ser humano é o alimento.
+Se imaginando em praticamente qualquer situação de sobrevivencia hipotetica, faz a mente imediatamente pensar em alimento.
+A não ser que a situação seja em um ambiente arido, até agua, que é mais importante para manter as funções vitais, vai ser acompanhada por em nossos instintos iniciais follow food in our initial thoughts.
+Os tres esse survivor must remember that the three essentials of survival—water, food, and shelter—are prioritized according to the estimate of the actual situation.
 This estimate must not only be timely but accurate as well.
 We can live for weeks without food but it may take days or weeks to determine what is safe to eat and to trap animals in the area.
 Therefore, you need to begin food gathering in the earliest stages of survival as your endurance will decrease daily.
 Some situations may well dictate that shelter precede both food and water.

-### ANIMALS FOR FOOD
+### ANIMAIS COMO FONTE DE ALIMENTO

 8-1\.
 Unless you have the chance to take large game, concentrate your efforts on the smaller animals.
 They are more abundant and easier to prepare.
 You need not know all the animal species that are suitable as food; relatively few are poisonous, and they make a smaller list to remember.
 However, it is important to learn the habits and behavioral patterns of classes of animals.
 For example, animals that are excellent choices for trapping, those that inhabit a particular range and occupy a den or nest, those that have somewhat fixed feeding areas, and those that have trails leading from one area to another.
 Larger, herding animals, such as elk or caribou, roam vast areas and are somewhat more difficult to trap.
 Also, you must understand the food choices of a particular species to select the proper bait.

 8-2\.
 You can, with relatively few exceptions, eat anything that crawls, swims, walks, or flies.
 You must first overcome your natural aversion to a particular food source.
 Historically, people in starvation situations have resorted to eating everything imaginable for nourishment.
 A person who ignores an otherwise healthy food source due to a personal bias, or because he feels it is unappetizing, is risking his own survival.
 Although it may prove difficult at first, you must eat what is available to maintain your health.
 Some classes of animals and insects may be eaten raw if necessary, but you should, if possible, thoroughly cook all food sources whenever possible to avoid illness.

-**INSECTS**
+**INSETOS**

 8-3\.
 The most abundant and easily caught life-form on earth are insects.
 Many insects provide 65 to 80 percent protein compared to 20 percent for beef.
 This fact makes insects an important, if not overly appetizing, food source.
 Insects to avoid include all adults that sting or bite, hairy or brightly colored insects, and caterpillars and insects that have a pungent odor.
 Also avoid spiders and common disease carriers such as ticks, flies, and mosquitoes.

 8-4\.
 Rotting logs lying on the ground are excellent places to look for a variety of insects including ants, termites, beetles, and grubs, which are beetle larvae.
 Do not overlook insect nests on or in the ground.
 Grassy areas, such as fields, are good areas to search because the insects are easily seen.
 Stones, boards, or other materials lying on the ground provide the insects with good nesting sites.
 Check these sites.
 Insect larvae are also edible.
 Insects that have a hard outer shell such as beetles and grasshoppers will have parasites.
 Cook them before eating.
 Remove any wings and barbed legs also.
 You can eat most soft-shelled insects raw.
 The taste varies from one species to another.
 Wood grubs are bland, but some species of ants store honey in their bodies, giving them a sweet taste.
 You can grind a collection of insects into a paste.
 You can mix them with edible vegetation.
 You can cook them to improve their taste.

-**WORMS**
+**MINHOCAS**

 8-5\.
 Worms (_Annelidea_) are an excellent protein source.
 Dig for them in damp humus soil and in the rootball of grass clumps, or watch for them on the ground after a rain.
 After capturing them, drop them into clean, potable water for about 15 minutes.
 The worms will naturally purge or wash themselves out, after which you can eat them raw.

-**CRUSTACEANS**
+**CRUSTACEOS**

 8-6\.
 Freshwater shrimp range in size from 0.25 centimeter (1/16 inch) up to 2.5 centimeters (1 inch).
 They can form rather large colonies in mats of floating algae or in mud bottoms of ponds and lakes.